DataHiveDJW/nodexchange/README.md

 // interval is null
 rp.clearCache();
 ```

+## rp.getCache ( ) -

+Returns an object of what is currently cached.

+## rp.setAlgoLC ( ) -

+Sets the load-balancing algorithm to least-connections.
+This is the default
+algorithm in NodeXchange.

+## rp.setAlgoRR ( ) —

+Sets the load-balancing algorithm to round-robin.

 # Websockets Setup

 The websockets feature extends http/https routing and load-balancing to websocket connections.
 There are two websockets options, pooling and non-pooling.
 The pooling option expects a pool id message from the client before connecting the persistent web socket tunnel to the appropriate target server handling that web socket pool.
 The non-pooling options creates persistent web socket tunnels with target servers on a least connection basis.

 ## lb.deploy ( string ) —

 **First parameter (string):** is a configuration argument for the load-balance library which in this case must be: ’wspool’ to initialize websocket proxying for the pooling option or 'ws' for the non-pooling option

 ### Example:
 ```javascript